 Most people have heard that renaming a boat is bad luck.
-Apparently, this results from failing to properly advise Neptune (god the sea, AKA Poseidon) and the deities that rule the elements.
-Fortunately, there are some tried and true steps to notify the powers that be and keep things right with the universe.
+Apparently, this results from failing to advise the deities that rule the elements and the sea.
+Fortunately, there is an official boat naming ceremony that allows you to notify the powers that be, and keep things right with the universe when renaming a boat.

 In a few weeks, Neşko will begin a significant transformation - including a change in legal ownership, registry and name.
 There are agencies that take care of mountains of paperwork required by the government to document these changes.
 Fortunately, all I have to do is provide some information, pay the fees, wait a few weeks, paint the new name on the side of the boat and VOILA - done!

 Thanks to the Internet, I learned that renaming a boat CAN be bad luck.
-Apparently, this comes as a result of failing to properly advise Neptune (god the sea, AKA Poseidon) and the deities that rule the elements.
-And, the penalties appear to be much more severe than fines assessed by any governmental authorities.
+Apparently, this comes as a result of failing to properly advise Neptune (god of the sea, AKA Poseidon) and the deities that rule the elements of the upcoming change.
+And, the penalties appear to be severe - much more severe than fines assessed by any governmental authorities.

-Fortunately, the Internet also outlines several ceremonies that can be followed to ensure the Ledger of the Deep is updated correctly, thereby avoiding such potential disasters:
+Fortunately, the Internet also described several boat renaming ceremonies that can be followed to ensure the Ledger of the Deep is updated correctly, thereby avoiding such potential disasters:

-- To begin, purge everything with the old name from the boat.
+- To begin, remove everything with the old name from the boat.
 EVERYTHING.
 Life buoys, dinghy, log books, charts, everything.
 All traces of the old name must be completely removed.
 EVERYTHING!

 - Items with the boat new name can only be brought onboard AFTER the boat naming ceremony is complete.
-And nothing with the boat old name are ever brought back on board.
+And nothing with the boat old name is ever brought back on board.
 EVER!

 We diligently followed all the steps and had a pretty major celebration in early May 2015, when we relaunched "Arkadaslik" and safely cruised to Rhodes with nine wonderful guests for our inaugural journey on the newly named boat.